edcarstens/DSM/README.md

 Directory Stack Manager (DSM)

-This is useful for managing Linux directories and easily moving from one directory to another.
+Written for Bash shell, this is useful for managing Linux directories and easily moving from one directory to another.

-c <context>      - load a new context from disk cc               - show context comment cpx <file>       - copy file into $x d                - show current keys/dirs dh               - show this help text g <key>          - go to directory of key lc               - show saved contexts pd <dir> [<key>] - push to directory and set its key sc <context>     - save context to disk x                - sets $x to current directory (see cpx)
+To install, it is recommended you clone DSM in your home directory.
+Then insert this line into your .bash_aliases:

+source $HOME/DSM/dsm_env.sh

+Then when you start a new Bash shell, you can get help on DSM anytime by entering:

+dh

+This will display DSM commands and descriptions.
+Instead of using 'cd' to change to a new directory, you should now use 'pd' and supply a key for that directory.
+The key must be alphanumeric characters.
+Make it a short mnemonic.
+You can omit the key and let DSM auto-create it for you.

+Limitations

+At present, directories with spaces in their name are not supported.